ZeeshanMukhtar1/OpenVerse/README.md

 Let's make Hacktoberfest 2024 the best one yet! 🏆

+**Project Initiatives 🚧**

+Led by [Zeeshan Mukhtar](https://www.codewithzeeshan.me/) and [Yasir Nawaz](https://yasirnawaz.me/), OpenVerse is a local community initiative focused on introducing beginners to open source.
+We aim to connect local talents, foster collaboration, and create impactful projects that contribute to the global open-source community.

 ## Contributors 💖

 Thanks to all the amazing contributors who have helped make OpenVerse a thriving community! 🌟